 Consider building a Portfolio Reserve to avoid making short-term decisions that could jeopardize long-term goals

-Following an extended period of smooth sailing in the global equity markets, the potentially choppy waters ahead have many investors questioning their plan.
-While it can be difficult to remain committed to your investment plan in the midst of a sharp market dip, it helps to know exactly what your money is working toward.
+Following an extended period of strong global equity market returns, the potentially choppy waters ahead have many investors questioning their plan.
+While it can be difficult to remain committed to your investment plan – especially in the midst of a sharp market dip – it helps to know exactly what your money is working toward.
 In other words, have a plan that can accommodate market volatility instead of trying to predict how the market is going to behave.

 Research shows that when global markets fall 15% or more from their prior peak, returns over the following five year period are above average.
 But opening a monthly statement only to see the balance drop by that much will make even the most committed investor anxious.
 There is a natural inclination to do something, but changing course mid-storm may do more damage.

 Above average returns often occur after market downturns1

 The field of behavioral finance has shown that investors often behave in ways that are far from rational.
 These irrational tendencies are called behavioral biases, and they can have a meaningful effect on investment outcomes:

 - Recency bias: putting more emphasis on recent events than on long-term trends

 - Loss aversion: putting more emphasis on avoiding losses than on acquiring gains

 - Herd mentality: if everyone else is doing it, it must be right